lemarsu/git-ssh/README.md

 git-ssh
 =======

-<tt>git-ssh</tt> is a proxy to serve git repositories over ssh.
+`git-ssh` is a proxy to serve git repositories over ssh.

 DESCRIPTION
 ===========

-<tt>git-ssh</tt> can force your ssh server to handle only git requests.
-You can
-allow your users to pull or push, but not to login or to do scp or sftp.
+`git-ssh` can force your ssh server to handle only git requests.
+You can allow your users to pull or push, but not to login or to do scp or sftp.

 FEATURES
 ========